Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Methodology

-A preliminary experiment on detecting FGSM adversarial samples shows that directly using the proposed quantization as the detection filter can achieve an average recall of 84.01\% and an average precision of 84.99\% for detecting adversarial samples.
+However, the experiments also show that there is still room to improve the detection performance on high-entropy (larger than 5.0) samples.
+The F1 score is 85.80\% for high-entropy samples but 95.68\% for the others.
 In essence, scalar quantization is a kind of \textit{point operation}.
-Subsequently, we further reduce perturbation by introducing the \textit{neighborhood operation} technique to achieve better detection performance.
+Subsequently, we further reduce perturbation for high-entropy samples by introducing the \textit{neighborhood operation} technique.
+As Table \ref{table1} presents, we also use the entropy to determine whether the smoothing should be performed.